 Vice President for Development and Visitor Experience

-- Building the Conservancy’s brand equity
+- Building the Conservancy’s brand

-- Engage the public in Conservancy activities/communications and educate them about the Conservancy
+- Engage the public in Conservancy activities/communications, and educate them about the Conservancy

-- Develop new Urban Park Professionals
+- Develop current and prospective Urban Park Professionals

 Build the Central Park Conservancy Brand